Skip to content

 The Hodgkin-Huxley model is a mathematical model that describes the electrical activity of neurons and is widely used to understand the generation and propagation of action potentials.

 The Hodgkin-Huxley model represents the neuronal membrane as a circuit of ion channels that allow the flow of specific ions, such as sodium (Na+) and potassium (K+), across the cell membrane.
 The changes in ion flow across the membrane lead to changes in the membrane potential and the generation of action potentials.
-The model consists of a set of coupled differential equations that describe the behavior of the ion channels and their interactions.
+The model consists of a set of coupled differential equations that describe the behaviour of the ion channels and their interactions.
 The main variables in the model are:

 • V: Membrane potential of the neuron.